gmoeck/fictum/Readme.markdown

 ##Installation

-To setup fictum to work in your SproutCore project, we need to add the framework to your application.
+To setup Fictum to work in your SproutCore project, we need to add the framework to your application.

     $ cd <your sproutcore project's root directory>
     $ mkdir frameworks # if you don't already have a frameworks folder
     $ cd frameworks
     $ git clone git://github.com/gmoeck/fictum.git

+Once Fictum has been downloaded into your frameworks directory, you then need to update your project's Buildfile file.
+This can be done like so:

+    config :all, :required => [:sproutcore, :fictum]

 ##Usage
 At this point, the easiest way to see how fictum can be used is to look at it's